 |

-Paddling with the St Mary’s Boat Club On weekends between June 1st and September 30th the St. Mary’s Boat Club offers free canoe rentals including safety gear from 11 a.m. to 6 p.m.
+From June 1st to September 30th the St. Mary’s Boat Club offers free canoe and safety gear rentals on weekends from 11 a.m to 6 p.m.

 |